rajasoun/traefik_letsencrypt_aws_route53_jaeger/ReadMe.md

 > For macOS & Linux - Host enteries are added automatically.
 For windows, it needs to be added automatically

-Pls wait around a minute for the certificate generation from letsencrypt for the subdomains.
+Pls wait around around 3 mins for the certificate generation from letsencrypt for the subdomains.

 Add following enteries to your /etc/hosts in macOS or C:\Windows\System32\drivers\etc\hosts on Windows.